vaguue/Ghidra.js/README.md

 npx skills add vaguue/Ghidra.js
 ```

 Then just ask your agent to analyze a binary, and it will know how to import it and run scripts against it.
-The skill lives in [`skills/ghidra-scripting`](skills/ghidra-scripting/SKILL.md).
+There's a bunch of similar skills and tools out there, but this one lets the agent to code in JavaScript.

 ## System Requirements
 - [Ghidra](https://github.com/NationalSecurityAgency/ghidra) framework installed